Simon-Hostettler/htyper/README.md

 # htyper

 htyper is a typing test for terminals written in Haskell using Brick.
+Its functionality was inspired by monkeytype.com

 ![recording](resources/htyper.gif)